Nathaniel Gordon: Trials

 Think of the sufferings of the unhappy beings whom you crowded on the Erie; of their helpless agony and terror as you took them from their native land; and especially think of those who perished under the weight of their miseries on the passage from the place of your capture to Monrovia!
 Remember that you showed mercy to none, carrying off as you did, not only those of your own sex, but women and helpless children.

 Do not flatter yourself that because they belonged to a different race from yourself your guilt is therefore lessened – rather fear that it is increased.
 In the just and generous heart, the humble and the weak inspire compassion, and call for pity and forbearance.
 As you are soon to pass into the presence of that God of the black man as well as the white man, who is no respecter of persons, do not indulge for a moment the thought that he hears with indifference the cry of the humblest of his children.
 Do not imagine that because others shared in the guilt of this enterprise, yours, is thereby diminished; but remember the awful admonition of your Bible, 'Though hand joined in hand, the wicked shall not go unpunished.'

 In February 1862, Smith allowed William Warren and David Hall to plead guilty to lesser charges under the Slave Trade Act of 1800.
-Warren, who claimed he was not an American citizen, was sentenced to 8 months in prison, while Hall was sentenced to 9 months in prison.
-Since both men were broke, they were fined only one dollar.
+Warren, who claimed he was not an American citizen, was sentenced to 8 months in prison, and Hall was sentenced to 9 months in prison.
+Since both men were broke, they were fined only $1.
 At sentencing, Judge Shipman told Hall that he was being treated very leniently and warned him "if caught engaged in it again, the punishment would be severe."